-The printed version of the Tru64 UNIX documentation uses letter icons on the spines of the books to help specific audiences quickly find the books that meet their needs.
-(You can order the printed documentation from Compaq.)
+The printed version of the Digital UNIX documentation set is color coded to help specific audiences quickly find the books that meet their needs.
+(You can order the printed documentation from Digital.)
+This color coding is reinforced with the use of an icon on the spines of books.
 The following list describes this convention: